pbenner/threadpool/README.md

   pool.AddRangeTask(0, len(r), g0, func(i, threadIdx int, erf func() error) error {
     r[i] = make([]int, 5)

+    // get a new task group for filling the i'th sub-slice, which allows
-    gi := pool.NewTaskGroup()
+    // us to wait until the sub-slice is filled gi := pool.NewTaskGroup()

     for j_, _ := range r[i] {